 Join farmers in the fields, bike alongside locals on river islands and rub shoulders with shoppers at bustling fresh markets.

 The Mighty Mekong, Asia’s Lifeblood - 17 Days / 16 Nights

-Upon arriving at Kengtung Airport your car and guide will be waiting to transfer you to your hotel for check in.
+Upon arriving at Kengtung Airport the car and guide will be waiting to transfer to the hotel for check in.

 After freshening up take a short stroll around downtown Kengtung, a quaint town laid out around Nawng Tung Lake.
 The city’s architecture ranges from fading old colonial-style houses to nondescript modern structures and several large Buddhist temples and monasteries.
-We recommend to visit to Maha Myat Muni Pagoda and Wat Ho Kong, where monks learn Buddhism in khun language, which is similar or almost same as lana from Thailand.
+It is recommended to visit to Maha Myat Muni Pagoda and Wat Ho Kong, where monks learn Buddhism in khun language, which is similar or almost same as lana from Thailand.